 This framework is also applicable to specialized alignment settings, such as spliced RNA-seq alignment.
 In that case, a nuanced notion of correctness is needed; we care not only where an alignment lands on the reference but also whether it includes the correct splice junctions.
 There is room for improvement in the area of predicting mapping qualities for spliced alignments.
 Popular tools use simplistic prediction functions drawing quality values from a small range of possibilities.
-TopHat and STAR report mapping quality of either 0 or 255 (repetitive versus unique), and TopHat 2 reports 0, 3 or 50 depending on the number of alignments found.
-Qtip's more principled approach would produce a fuller spectrum of values, potentially with large downstream benefits.
+TopHat [29] and STAR [30] report mapping quality of either 0 or 255 (repetitive versus unique) depending on the number of alignments found.
+Qtip's approach would produce a full spectrum of values, potentially with large downstream benefits.